 - In the Wuxia film True Legend (2010), Su-can's half-brother turned nemesis, Yuan Lie, initiates a massacre that wipes out much of the Su family bloodline, and then kidnaps Su-can's son, intending to raise the boy as his own.

 - Thanos in the Marvel Cinematic Universe seems to make a habit of adopting children from the races he's devastated, and raising them as assassins.
 This includes Gamora, Nebula, and possibly the members of the Black Order.

-- Star Wars The Rise Of Skywalker: This is revealed to be the case with Rey, the grandaughter of Darth Sidious/Emperor Palpatine, who was taken in by the Skywalker family, including Han, all of whom acted as a Surrogate Parent for her at one point in the sequels at least one of whom knew who they were.
+- Star Wars: The Rise of Skywalker: This is revealed to be the case with Rey, the grandaughter of Darth Sidious/Emperor Palpatine, who was taken in by the Skywalker family, including Han, each of whom acted as a Surrogate Parent for her at some point in the sequels at least one of whom knew who they were.
 This most likely contributed to making sure she didn't wind up like her grandfather, and is reflected in the final scene when she calls herself "Rey Skywalker."

 - In Holly Black's The Folk of the Air, the protagonist, Jude, and her sisters Taryn and Vivienne, are raised by the man who killed their mother and father (or stepfather, in Vivienne's case).